Incoterms: Delivered at TerminalPosted in Incoterms - 3 Sep 2018, 10:50 AM

 How Delivered at Terminal or DAT actually works:

-So, when do we use delivered at terminal or DAT?
-Irrespectively, DAT is used when the goods have to stop by at least another place first before they are transported again to the actual destination.
-Since the journey is long, this means the goods require more than one mode of transportations.
+DAT is used when the goods have to stop by at least another place first before they are transported again to the actual destination.
+Since the journey is long, this means the goods require more than one mode of transportation.

 For example the goods have to be transported by truck on the land from the first spot before the truck stops at the port or terminal.
 Then once the truck is there, the goods will be unloaded and placed at the terminal before the second transport arrives.
 In this case, let’s just say that it is a ship that will take the goods to another island nearby as the actual destination.